The latest news

-Unlike Poreč, Novigrad managed to keep its meditteranean atmosphere unsullied by mass tourism and that makes it ideal for all of those who are looking for a place where they can unwind.
+Unlike Poreč, Novigrad managed to keep its meditteranean atmosphere unsullied by mass tourism and that makes it ideal for all of those who are looking for a place to unwind.

 You can also participate in manifestations like The Night of Street Wizards (Večer uličnih čarobnjaka) – street performers showcasing their skills on the Big Square (Veliki trg) or the Astro Party Lunasa that takes place on August the 1st.
-It was the day when Kelts used to celebrate Lunasa – the first day of summer.
-On that night all street light is out, photographs of planets and comets are projected onto the city's townbell, and one can buy an astrological souvenire or stargaze with a telescope.
+On that day Kelts used to celebrate Lunasa – the first day of summer.
+All street light is out, photographs of planets and comets are projected onto the city's townbell, and one can buy an astrological souvenire or stargaze with a telescope.

 Day 4 – Pula

 This 3 000 year old town is the largest in Istria and is most famous for its amphiteatre.
 The most preserved monument of Roman architecture, the Pula Arena is still being used for big summer concerts of Croatian and world pop and rock stars.
-Beside this monumental amphiteatre, while you take a walk through the city's centre, you'll see other monuments from the Roman age, like Hercules' gates, Two doors, the Augustus' temple and the Sergius Arch, and all of them give Pula its unique antique charm.
+Beside this monumental amphiteatre, while strolling through the city's centre, you'll see other Roman monuments, like Hercules' gates, Two doors, the Augustus' temple and the Sergius Arch.All of these impressive monuments give Pula its unique antique charm.

 Both children and grownups will love the Pula Aquarium, 3 kilometers away from the city centre, on the austro-hungarian fort of Verudela in the Verudela cove.
 Not only can you see more than 200 species of different sea animals (from the ones inhabiting the Adriatic sea to the more exotic ones) and learn lots about them, make sure to visit the Centre for rehabilitation of sea turtles that is also in the Aquarium's building and whose personel take care of these vulnerable species.
 If you want to learn more about the sea and the sea world, sign up for numerous workshops the Centre organizes.

-After you've mingled with the sea animals, it's time for a refreshment down at the Hawaii beach not faraway from the Centre.
+After you've mingled with the sea animals, it's time for a refreshment down at the Hawaii beach not faraway from the center.
 Because of its long shoal, the beach is perfect for families with children.
-Also the beach Histria, awarded with the Blue flag, is in the vicinity.
-This beach is also nice for families with children because of its large shade and lots of content for the children.
+The beach Histria, awarded with the Blue flag, is also in the vicinity.
+Histria beach is nice for families with children because of its large shade and lots of content for the children.

 Book an apartment or room in Pula and discover the rich antique heritage of this city.